-The best firewood for burning is important information to have for individuals who rely on it for cooking or keeping warm.
-Harvesting wood for a fireplace, or selecting the best firewood for a wood stove, is easy as long as you know what is growing in your general location.
+The best firewood for burning is important information to have for those who rely on it for cooking or keeping warm.
+Learn what the best wood to burn in a fireplace and wood stove prior to harvesting it.
+Remember, selecting the best firewood for a wood stove is easy as long was you are familiar with the hottest burning wood your area.

 Who would have known that selecting wood for a wood stove or fireplace would take knowledge?
 I’ve learned over the years that all wood burns, but not all wood burns best.

 Before moving on to the list containing the best firewood for burning, take a look at a few options on how to stack wood.
 Also, in order to maximize a clean burn make sure to use natural fire starting materials.
 In addition to these articles, it is important to know what to do with the ash.
 Wood ash is an extremely useful tool to use around the property.

 - Holzhausen | A Stand Alone Firewood Storage